Parabolic Deligne-Lusztig varieties: The conjugacy category

-\section{The cyclic conjugacy category}
+\subsection{The cyclic conjugacy category}

 A restricted form of conjugation called ``cyclic conjugacy'' will be important in applications.
 In particular, it turns out (a particular case of Proposition \ref{Ad=Cyc}) that two periodic braids are conjugate if and only if they are cyclically conjugate.
+The context for this subsection is again a cancellative category $\cC$.